Use Purchase Orders and Work Orders to authorize and track expenses in the Goldenseal accounting software.

 NOTE-- If more than one item will be included in this order, choose Category or Item as a breakdown.

 Gross Price-- Enter the total amount of the item, including all taxes and other costs.
-If you use a breakdown, the gross price is computed from the total of breakdown items.
+If you use a breakdown, the gross price is computed from

 Tax-- This vendor's usual tax rate is entered automatically.
 You can change it if you want.